pasws18/documentation/setupguide/setupguide.md

 _**Note**: You can also use a physical android device for development purposes.
 For more information we refer to the [React Native Getting Started Guide](https://facebook.github.io/react-native/docs/getting-started.html)._

-To create an Android Virtual Device, you have to start the **AVD Manager** first by clicking this icon inside Android Studio:
+To create an Android Virtual Device, you have to start the **AVD Manager** first.
+The AVD Manager can be accessed from the "Welcome to Android Studio" screen.
+Click on "Configure", then select "AVD Manager".
+Alternatively, if you already have an opened project, you can start the AVD Manager by clicking this icon inside Android Studio:
 ![AVD Manager Icon](./img/avd.jpg)
 The creation of new virtual devices is well described on the [Android Studio Documentation](https://developer.android.com/studio/run/managing-avds).
 Although you can choose any virtual phone, we recommend the **Nexus 5X**.
 It is important though that you install the required Android SDK that we use in our project, which is **Android 8.1 (Oreo)** and **API Level 27**.
 ![Android SDK](./img/android_sdk.png)

 #### Running the virtual device